-And then we reached the company founder.
-He was a bit sheepish as he gave his answer.
+The company founder was a bit sheepish as he gave his answer: a red Ferrari.

 This is an enjoyable way to begin the brand discussion with a group, using a forced relationship exercise.
 It generally creates good discussion, and gets participants out of their normal frames of thought.
 “Forced Relationship” is basically a technique of forcing yourself to think of your organization’s brand in terms of another product or industry.
 “If our company were an auto manufacturer, which would it be?”
 Since we often understand other companies’ brands better than our own, it is a means to start fresh in our thinking.
 I usually pick three from the list posted at the end of this article, and spend about an hour on the discussion.